lcyeo6/maharaja/README.md

 #### How to run
 Open and run svm.py, in this file, you need to choose
-1. Do you want to balance dataset?
-1.1 Answer only "y" or "n"
+1. Do you want to balance dataset? **Answer only "y" or "n"**

 2. Choose either run in: 1.
 Unigram or 2.
-Bigram
-2.1 Answer only 1 or 2
+Bigram **Answer only 1 or 2**

 3. Choose which classifier: 1.
 SVC(kernel='linear') or 2.
 LinearSVC() or 3.
-Random Forest
-3.1 Answer only 1 or 2 or 3
+Random Forest **Answer only 1 or 2 or 3 **

-4. IF YOU ANSWER "n" in Question 1, Do you want to oversample the dataset?
-4.1 Answer only "y" or "n"
+4. IF YOU ANSWER "n" in Question 1, Do you want to oversample the dataset? **Answer only "y" or "n"**

 Once all are chosen, let the program run and results will be shown in the console.